d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 *War and Peace* will inevitably produce a much smaller likelihood than, say, on Saint-Exupery's novella *The Little Prince*.
 What is missing is the equivalent of an average.

 Information theory comes handy here.
-We have defined entropy, surprisal, and cross-entropy when we introduced the softmax regression (:numref:`subsec_info_theory_basics`).
+We defined entropy, surprisal, and cross-entropy when we introduced the softmax regression (:numref:`subsec_info_theory_basics`).
 If we want to compress text, we can ask about